Q: Why are your training sessions called “Omega Wolf Trails”?

 Q: What do you mean by “alternative forms of group-based leadership”?

 A: Wolf packs do not have a single alpha leader.
 They always have two.
-“Male alphas” traditionally lead hunts and protect territory, but “female alphas” generally take the lead in deciding directions for pack travel and make key choices about where and when to add new members to the pack.
+“Male alphas” traditionally lead hunts and protect territory, but “female alphas” generally take the lead in deciding directions for pack travel and make key choices about how and when to add new members to the pack.
 In addition, other duties are shared in ways that do not require a fixed hierarchy but rather layered levels of learning and mentorship, from the most experienced members to those who are newly born.

 Our team training sessions are purposely built to simulate exactly these sorts of pack survival situations and group-based decision-making processes.
 Our team organizer observes and notes the ways that participants interact with each other while engaged in the sessions and summarizes these findings at the seminar-style meal meeting that follows each outdoor exercise.